Spinal fusion: Axial Lumbar Interbody Fusion (AxiaLIF)

 Most patients having a one- or two-level AxiaLIF go home the same day.
 However, if any difficulty in breathing or unstable blood pressure occurs, the patient can be transferred to a hospital.

-- Do not take anti-inflammatory pain relievers (Advil, Aleve) without surgeon’s approval.
+- Don’t take anti-inflammatory pain relievers (Advil, Aleve) without your surgeon’s approval.
 They prevent new bone growth and may cause your fusion to fail.

 - You may take acetaminophen (Tylenol).